 A comprehensive settlement agreement will address several factors, including but not limited to:

 - division of property;

 - marital vs. non-marital assets;

 - tax claims for minors and other issues;

 - disposition of pension plans and 401k assets;

 - use, sale or assignment of marital home; and

 While it can be difficult to arrive at an equitable financial settlement, working with an experienced divorce financial mediator can streamline the process.
 It may also alleviate the process of undergoing an expensive and protracted litigation process.

 At Divorce Financial Solutions, we believe it is vitally important that jointly negotiated separation agreements are equitable to both parties.
 Both parties should feel comfortable with the settlement that has been reached.
 A lawyer will be able to draw up the necessary legal contracts for your property settlement.
 However, due to prohibitions on practice as well as a lack of training in financial matters, attorneys will not be able to offer insight into the potential long-term implications of your proposed property settlement.

 The financial implications of a divorce are quite serious, which is why it is so important to approach negotiations with verifiable facts in hands to help prevent emotions from ruling the process.
-A CDFA will be able to conduct financial assets discovery during divorce in order to develop a full picture of all marital assets that must be distributed.
-At Divorce Financial Solutions, Veralynn is also qualified to act as a financial mediator to help you and your ex navigate your property settlement agreement in an amicable and mutually beneficial manner in order to provide financial security for divorcees.
+A CDFA® will be able to conduct financial assets discovery during divorce in to develop a full picture of all marital assets that must be distributed.
+At Divorce Financial Solutions, Veralynn is also qualified to act as a financial mediator to help separating spouses navigate and construct a property settlement agreement in an amicable and mutually beneficial manner.